Site Search

 We welcome feedback, suggestions, additions, and corrections to this information.

 Oxford Dictionary of Opera.
-John and Warrack, with West, Ewan.
+John Warrack, with Ewan West.
 Oxford University Press.
 1992.
 ISBN 0198691645

 Biographical information on composers and libreticists.
 Entries on place names, certain opera houses or musical cities associated with performances, performers, musical definitions, brief plot outlines, and performance information.

 The Viking Opera Guide.
-Amanda Holden, with Kenyon, Nicholas and Walsh, Stephen.
+Amanda Holden, with Nicholas Kenyon and Stephen Walsh.
 Viking (Penguin Group) 1993.
 1993.
 ISBN 0670812927

 Glossary, Black and white photos and illustrations.
 Short and medium length plot outlines.
 Premier dates and venues.
 Composers, biographical information, good indices, lists of contributors and brief works lists of libretticists, composers and lists of titles.
 (1304 pages).

 History of Opera (Norton/Grove Handbooks in Music), Stanley Sadie (Editor).
 W.W.
 Norton & Company.
 1990.
-ISBN 0393028100 (hardcover)
+ISBN 0393028100 (hardcover).

 The New Kobbe's Opera Book.
 Anthony Peattie, with Earl of Harewood.
 Putnam Publishing Group.
 December 1997.
 ISBN 0399143327 (hardcover).